 Is The Economy Headed Back Down Again?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »For a few months there, things were starting to look rosy for small business.
+Opinions expressed by Entrepreneur contributors are their own.For a few months there, things were starting to look rosy for small business.
 Retail sales went up for eight straight months.
 Jobs started being created again.

 But now, some experts are worried it's all going to go back down the tubes.
 Retail sales fell in May.
 Yeah, just the early-Easter effect, I thought.